amazon-science/synthesizrr/README.md

 This repository contains the implementation of the paper "SynthesizRR: Generating Diverse Datasets with Retrieval Augmentation" (https://arxiv.org/abs/2405.10040)

+Our proposed approach is below.
+Refer Algorithm 1 in the paper for details: https://arxiv.org/abs/2405.10040

 ![SynthesizRR High Level Diagram](img/high-level-diagram.jpg)

 ## Installing dependencies